alizeear/Symfony/README.md

 =======
 I build this tutorial along with my Symfony learning.<br />
 I aim to develop a platform with Symfony for share our toolkits and tips between web developers and create a better web!<br />
-Your advice are welcome !
+Your advice are welcome ! arn.alizee [ at ] gmail.com

 ## Installation on Windows ##